Cian-H/formerr/README.md

     !
 2. Failed operation
     res = divide(10.0, 0.0)

     !
-You can also use unwrap_or to provide a default value if it failed !
-(Note: unwrap_or returns an allocatable, not a pointer) print *, "Safe result:", res%unwrap_or(-1.0)
+You can also use unwrap_or to provide a default value print *, "Safe result:", res%unwrap_or(-1.0)

 contains